jesseflores512/Bamazon/README.md

 # Bamazon
-Amazon-like storefront made with the MySQL
+Storefront database app made with the Node.js and MySQL